 Develop a Blended Support Strategy

 Relying entirely on internal support teams, outsourced IT agencies or direct support from manufacturers all have their limitations.
-In most cases a blend of these resources is the optimal way to deliver trustworthy service while controlling costs.
+In most cases a blend of these resources is the optimal way to deliver reliable service while controlling costs.
 Outsourced IT agencies can be a valuable resource for your business, but we recommend minimizing the use of such agencies for low-level and straightforward support needs.

 Instead, look to augment your internal team by asking manufacturers if they offer prioritized support services.
 Typically low cost, these can free up your internal staff from administrative and basic technical support tasks, and improve employee satisfaction, without going to outsourced IT agencies.